repology/repology-rules/README.md

 #### relgt, relge, rellt, relle, releq, relne

-Similar to **verXX** family, but checks how a package version relates to a specified release.
-A release includes all pre-release and post-release with a given prefix, e.g. `releq: "1.0"` would match for `1.0alpha1`, `1.0`, `1.0patch`, `1.0.1`, but not `0.99` and `1.1`.
+Similar to the **verXX** family, but checks how a package version relates to a specified release.
+A release includes all pre-releases and post-releases with a given prefix; e.g. `releq: "1.0"` would match `1.0alpha1`, `1.0`, `1.0patch`, `1.0.1`, but not `0.99` and `1.1`.

 #### wwwpat

-Matches package homepage against a regular expression.
-Note that unlike namepat and verpat, partial match is allowed here.
-Also note that it's preferred to escape dots with double slash, as `.` means "any character" in regular expressions.
+Matches the package homepage against a regular expression.
+Note that unlike namepat and verpat, a partial match is allowed here.
+Also note that dots should be escaped with double slash, as `.` means "any character" in regular expressions.

 ```yaml
 - { name: firefox, wwwpat: "mozilla\\.org", ... }